 The father can make a gift of reasonable amount of the ancestral movable property out of love and affection to the family members who are not entitled to any share at the time of the partition.
-Even in the case of coparcener, rule in this the however the case is that the value of the property gifted must be very small in comparison to the entire movableproperty.Thus the gift of affection may be made to the daughter, wife or even theson.
+Even in the case of the coparcener, however the rule in this case is that the value of the property gifted must be very small in comparison to the entire movable property.
+Thus the gift of affection may be made to the daughter, wife or even the son.

 In the case of Subbarami v.
-Rammammaan important principle was laid down that such gifts cannot be made by a will, since as soon as a coparcener dies, he loses his interest in the joint property which he cannot subsequently alienate.
+Rammamma an important principle was laid down that such gifts cannot be made by a will, since as soon as a coparcener dies, he loses his interest in the joint property which he cannot subsequently alienate.